On constraining projections of future climate using observations and simulations from multiple climate models: A hierarchical framework for multi-model experiments

 \subsubsection{Model inadequacy}

 In principle, the historical model inadequacy quantified by $\sigmadh^2$ and $\nu_{Ha}$ could be estimated from a time series of observations and corresponding simulations.
 This would require careful modeling to account for time-varying trends and to separate model inadequacy from internal variability and natural variability.
 In addition, an \emph{extremely} long time series would be required, since the the discrepancy between the Earth system and the ensemble is expected to change only slowly over time.
-Instead, we adopt the approach proposed by \citet{Rougier2013} and parameterize the model inadequacy as proportional to the ensemble spread
+Instead, we adopt the approach proposed by \citet{Rougieretal2013} and parameterize the model inadequacy as proportional to the ensemble spread

 where $\kappa \geq 1$.
 The coefficient $\kappa$ acts to inflate the ensemble spread in order to account for uncertainty due to processes not captured by any model, and errors common to all models.
 Setting $\kappa = 1$ implies that the Earth system is exchangeable with the climate models, i.e., just another computer model.
-The value of $\kappa$ must be fixed \textit{a priori}, and \citet{Rougier2013} suggest a value of $\kappa = 1.2$ for surface temperature.
-Larger values of $\kappa$ might be appropriate for less well simulated processes.
+The value of $\kappa$ must be fixed \textit{a priori}, and \citet{Rougieretal2013} suggest a value of $\kappa = 1.2$ for surface temperature.
+Larger values of $\kappa$ might be appropriate for less well simulated processes, e.g., when the models are less informative for the real world and the observations lie outside of the spread in the models.